-5.4 Safety information sharing and exchange
+5.5 Safety information sharing and exchange

-Note. — Sharing refers to giving, while exchange refers to giving and receiving in return.
+Note. — Sharing refers to giving, while exchange refers to giving and receiving in return.Guidance related to the sharing and exchange of safety information is contained in the Safety Intelligence Manual (Doc 10159).

-5.4.1 If the Civil Aviation Authority of Fiji, in the analysis of the information contained in its SDCPS, identifies safety matters considered to be of interest to other States, that the Civil Aviation Authority of Fiji shall forward such safety information to them as soon as possible.
+5.5.1 If the Civil Aviation Authority of Fiji, in the analysis of the information contained in its SDCPS, identifies safety matters considered to be of interest to other States, that the Civil Aviation Authority of Fiji shall forward such safety information to them as soon as possible.
 Prior to sharing such information, States shall agree on the level of protection and conditions on which safety information will be shared.
 The level of protection and conditions shall be in line with Appendix 3.

-5.4.2 The Civil Aviation Authority of Fiji shall promote the establishment of safety information sharing or exchange networks among users of the aviation system, and facilitate the sharing and exchange of safety information, unless national law provides otherwise.
+5.5.2 The Civil Aviation Authority of Fiji shall facilitate the establishment of means for timely safety information sharing or exchange to promote collaboration within the aviation community, provided that the proper measures are taken to ensure that safety information is only used for maintaining and improving safety.

+Note 1. — Means for timely safety information sharing or exchange may include agreements, partnerships, collaborative safety teams, forums and digital/physical platforms.

-Note. — Information on the sharing of safety information can be found in the ICAO Code of Conduct on the Sharing and Use of Safety Information in the Global Aviation Safety Plan (Doc 10004).
+Note 2. — Information on the sharing of safety information can be found in the ICAO Code of Conduct on the Sharing and Use of Safety Information in the Safety Intelligence Manual (Doc 10159).

+5.5.3 Recommendation. — States should promote the sharing and exchange of relevant safety information and safety intelligence amongst service providers, provided that the proper measures are taken to ensure that safety information and safety intelligence are only used for maintaining and improving safety.

 APPENDIX 1.
 STATE SAFETY OVERSIGHT (SSO) SYSTEM CRITICAL ELEMENTS (CEs) (See Chapter 3)